 When you arrive at your destination country in the EU, the border control authorities may require you to:

-- use separate lanes from EU, EEA and Swiss citizens when queueing at passport checking lanes
+use separate lanes from EU, European Economic Area (EEA) and Swiss citizens when queueing for passport checks

 Driving in the EU

 For individuals intending to drive a vehicle in an EU country, there are new restrictions to be aware of.